As the temperature starts to fall, taking small steps to protect your house now could lead to big savings when winter eventually arrives.

 Read 'how to save money on your oil bill' for more advice.

-Get free insulation
+Get free insulation (if you're eligible)

 The ‘Big Six’ energy companies are working with the Government to offer free energy efficiency measures to make homes warmer and bring down energy bills through the Energy Company Obligation (ECO).